Matthew GibbonsLead Data & Tech Writer

 This starts with text.
 Anything that you want users to read should be large enough for them to see without using a magnifying glass (though still small enough to fit within the screen!).
 You don’t want anyone to have to squint at the screen, or pinch-and-drag to zoom in.

 The same goes for buttons.
 Everything you want people to click should be big enough for their thumbs to easily tap.
 We’ve all had the experience of trying and failing to hit the ‘X’ on a popup because it was too small, and you don’t want that to happen on your site.

 Not everything should be bigger, though — images, for example, should be scaled down to keep them from taking up the entire screen.

 4. Avoid popups

 When it comes to popups, you should avoid using them altogether if you can.
-On a computer, it’s easy enough to display a popup that doesn’t take up the entire screen, and it’s also easy for users to click the ‘X’ and move on if they’re not interested.
+On a computer, it’s easy enough to display a popup or modal window that doesn’t take up the entire screen, and it’s also easy for users to click the ‘X’ and move on if they’re not interested.
 But that’s not the case on a phone.